Retirement is a time to put many worries behind you. Say goodbye to the rat race and hello to a life lived at your pace and on your schedule.

 For example, avoid traveling during the holidays if you can.
-A CheapAir.com study found that people who travel during the holiday season pay 50 percent more than those who travel at other times.
+Several years ago, a CheapAir.com study found that people who travel during the holiday season pay 50% more than those who travel at other times.

-For more tips, check out “14 Super Smart Ways to Save on Travel.”
+For more tips, check out “11 Smart Ways to Save on Travel.”

-For each year past your full retirement age that you delay Social Security payments through the age of 70, you can increase the amount of your benefit by up to 8 percent annually, according to the Social Security Administration.
+For each year past your full retirement age that you delay taking your Social Security benefits until you reach age 70, you can increase the amount of your benefit by up to 8% annually, according to the Social Security Administration.

 Even better, your Social Security benefit is adjusted for inflation each year.
 That trumps just about any annuity money can buy.

 America is a land that celebrates eternal youth.
 But your golden years can be pretty sweet, too — especially if you cash in on senior discounts.